-If you would like to contribute a testimonial, email our office.
+If you would like to contribute a testimonial, email the OK2SAY office.

 "I do appreciate this partnership.
 Thank you for reaching out and providing a report."